 9. High Cup Nick, near Appleby

-Don’t be put off by the 7 mile tag on this one; it’s one of the easiest fell walks we can think of.
-The reason it’s so long is because the path climbs so gently - there are no nasty sudden steep climbs here!
+Don’t be put off by the 7-mile tag on this one; it’s one of the easiest fell walks we can think of.
+The reason it’s so long is that the path climbs so gently - there are no nasty sudden steep climbs here!
 You’ll also wonder why we included it, as you make your way up but, have patience, for this is one of those glorious hikes where the gobsmacking view doesn’t appear until almost at the end.
 High Cup Nick is a geological marvel and almost defies description and we promise you’ll remember your visit forever.
 If you’re sure-footed and feeling brave, then there’s a route down through the screes at the head of the valley.
 Once you’re on the valley floor, the valley sides wrap tightly around for a truly unique experience.

 10. Helm Crag, Grasmere

 Helm Crag is better known as The Lion and the Lamb because, when you look at it from the A591, that’s what the summit looks like.
-There’s a well signposted route from the centre of Grasmere village (but do take a map) and the route is well worn and easy to follow.
-Up on the summit you’ll find the Howizter, a huge outcrop of rock which Wainwright himself never climbed, making this the only Wainwright that the man himself didn’t actually fully complete!
-As well as all the amazing fells, from the top you can also look north up to Dunmail Raise where local folklore says that King Dunmail lies beneath a huge pile of stones.
+There’s a well-signposted route from the centre of Grasmere village (but do take a map) and the route is well worn and easy to follow.
+Up on the summit, you’ll find the Howitzer, a huge outcrop of rock which Wainwright himself never climbed, making this the only Wainwright that the man himself didn’t actually fully complete!
+As well as all the amazing fells, from the top, you can also look north up to Dunmail Raise where local folklore says that King Dunmail lies beneath a huge pile of stones.
 Although that’s probably not true, the stones did once mark the border with Scotland back in the days when we were still arguing about where it should be.
 So pack your sporran, just in case!